-All staff and volunteers are aware of the referral pathway in Walsall including single and multi-agency Early Help offers as defined in Walsall Safeguarding Partnership Right Help, Right Time - Continuum of Need Guidance:-
+All staff and volunteers are aware of the referral pathway in Walsall including single and multi-agency Early Help offers as defined in Walsall Safeguarding Partnership Right Help, Right Time - Continuum of Need Guidance: Right Help Right Time Guidance (walsall.gov.uk)

 If staff have any concerns about a child's welfare, they act on them immediately.
 Many children are vulnerable in various ways and this is not always as a result of actions by parents/carers.
-Children can be deemed to be vulnerable in many ways as defined in section
+Children can be deemed to be vulnerable in many ways.

-The Walsall Pathway for levels of concern is defined below:-
+The Walsall Pathway indicating levels of concern is defined below: